The best places for a night out in Peterborough this week

 Live Music

-Charters, Town Bridge: It Comes in Waves - an alternative/blues/acoustic artist from Peterborough.
-Live in the bar from 3pm, free entry and family friendly.

-Pizza Parlour and Music cafe, Cowgate: Join Summer Breeze for a #LazySundayAfternoon from 3pm to 6pm.
-Combining Jo’s crystal-clear vocals with Ian’s intricate guitar work, Summer Breeze have carefully crafted an act that reflects that special summer vibe.
-Enjoy!
+Charters, Town Bridge: From 3pm to 6pm hear Camisayo - an alternative roots band from Cambridge Mixing Folk and Blues influences and artists from different origins and backgrounds, Camisayo creates and interprets music with energy and talent.

-Parkway Sports and Social Club, Maskew Avenue: The Chris Watson Sound Jazz Session from 2.30pm to 5.30pm.
-Daniel Watt will be performing in the Pullman Suite from 7pm .
+Parkway Sports and Social Club, Maskew Avenue: Robert Davis will be performing in the Pullman Suite from 7pm.

-Frothblowers, Werrington: Keith Luckey.
-Join us for an hour of acoustic tunes from 3pm

 Karaoke